AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 where,
  `target_schema_title` is the title of XDM schema.
 Use this clause only if you wish to use an existing XDM schema for the new dataset created by CTAS query
  `rowvalidation` specifies if the user wants row level validation of every new batches ingested for the new dataset created.
-Default value is 'false'
+Default value is 'true'

 and `select_query` is a `SELECT` statement, the syntax of which is defined above in this document.